curlygirl11/Neighborhood-Map/README.md

 # Neighborhood Map
-*This single page application shows a map of a few places we visited in San Francisco on a recent vacation.
-This app is built for a Neighborhood map project which is a part of the Front End Web Development Nanodegree at Udacity.
+This single page application shows a map of a few places we visited in San Francisco on a recent vacation.
+It was built for a Neighborhood map project for the Front End Web Developer Nanodegree at Udacity.
-*The app allows you to filter the list down as you type.
-In return, it displays the locations on the map. *Click on the markers for additional information provided by Foursquare.

 ## Getting Started
-You can *[clone](https://github.com/curlygirl11/Neighborhood-Map.git)* or *[download](https://github.com/curlygirl11/Neighborhood-Map.git)* this project via [GitHub](https://github.com) to your local machine.

-## Install
 No installation necessary.
 Follow this [link](https://curlygirl11.github.io/neighborhood-maps/).

-## Inspirational work from other students
+OR you can *[clone](https://github.com/curlygirl11/Neighborhood-Map.git)* or *[download](https://github.com/curlygirl11/Neighborhood-Map.git)* this project via [GitHub](https://github.com) to your local machine.

+## How to use the App
+Click on the colored markers for additional information on the site provided by Foursquare.
+I did not include any of the places that we visited that did not have foursquare data available.

+The app allows you to filter the list down as you type.
+In return, it displays the locations on the map.

 ## Acknowledgments
+Thank you to all of the wonderful students with Github Repositories that I could reference when I was stuck.